 Forgive me if I’ve told you this story before; it’s one of my favorites and bears repeating:

-My Aunt decided to apply the yoga cure-all and took me to her favorite class, which was held on the cool marble floors of a meeting hall inside a Hindu temple.
-Four long woven mats were unfurled, striping the space.
+My Aunt decided that I needed the yoga cure-all and took me to her favorite class, which was held on the cool marble floors of a meeting hall inside a Hindu temple.
+Four long woven mats were unfurled, striping the echoing space.
 We lined up on the mats, one behind the other, waiting for the yogi to take his place at the head of the room.

 Why do you do yoga?